 Now it came about after these things, that God tested Abraham, and said to him, "Abraham!"
 And he said, "Here I am."Genesis 22:1(NASB)

 The Lord called a man named Abram out of the land of Ur-of-the-Chaldees, and promised to lead him into a land flowing with milk and honey.
-This man believed God and left his home, not knowing where he was going, and his faith was credited to him as righteousness, by the Lord.
+This man believed God and left his home, not knowing where he was going, and his faith was credited to him as righteousness by the Lord.

-Much took place, following that special time, when God took one man of faith, out of the sea of humanity.
-He purposed that through this one man would come the Seed of the woman, Who would crush the head of the serpent - who is identified as the devil and Satan, following man's catastrophic fall into sin, in the beautiful garden of Eden.
+Much took place following that special time, when God took one man of faith out of the sea of humanity.
+He purposed that through this one man would come the Seed of the woman, Who would crush the head of the serpent, who is identified as the devil and Satan - following man's catastrophic fall into sin, in the beautiful garden of Eden.

-Years passed, and God made another unconditional covenant with this man, promising that through his physical loins, would come a special Seed.
+Years passed, and God made another unconditional covenant with this man, Abram, promising that through his physical loins, would come a special Seed.
 God changed his name from Abram to Abraham, which means, 'father of many nations', and gave him circumcision.. as a sign and pledge, that God would be faithful to fulfil the unique Abrahamic covenant, that was agreed between them.

 Abraham had various encounters with God, which tested... yet strengthened his faith.
-But his impatience to wait for the promised heir through his wife, Sarah, resulted in the birth of Ishmael - through Hagar.
-Instead of trusting God to fulfil His promise he tried to help Him through fleshly means.
-However, God's promises never fail, and Abraham's dearly beloved son - Isaac, was finally born, as guaranteed by the Lord - when Sarah was about 90 years old and Abraham was 100!
+But his impatience to wait for the promised heir through his wife, Sarah, resulted in the birth of Ishmael, through Hagar.
+Instead of trusting God to fulfil His promise, he tried to help Him through fleshly means.
+However, God's promises never fail, and Abraham's dearly beloved son, Isaac, was finally born, as guaranteed by the Lord - when Sarah was about 90 years old and Abraham was 100!

-The joy and laughter that this child brought to his parents was immense, and Isaac grew in age and stature, until finally Abraham's faith in the Lord was severely tested, as never before.
-Now it came about, after these things, that God tested Abraham.
-God said to him, 'Abraham!' who said, 'Here I am...'
+The joy and laughter that this child brought to his parents was immense, and Isaac grew in age and stature, until finally Abraham's faith in the Lord was tested, as never before.
+"Now it came about, after these things, that God tested Abraham.
+God said to him, 'Abraham!' who replied, 'Here I am...'"

 When God tested him, Abraham had been walking with God for many decades.
-He had witnessed many wonders and had seen the supernatural hand of God working in his life, on numerous occasions, but he had not heard directly from the Lord for many long years.
+He had witnessed many wonders and had seen the supernatural hand of God working in his life on numerous occasions, but he had not heard directly from the Lord for many long years.

-Every one of God's children are called to offer their own particular 'Isaac' to God, and each one of us may have to go through a similar test, were we are called to offer up our own beloved 'Isaac', to the Lord, when we hear the voice of God asking: Do You love Me more than your own, special 'Isaac'?
-May we be ready and willing to say Thy will, not mine be done.
+Every one of God's children are called to offer their own particular 'Isaac' to God, and each one of us may have to go through a similar test, where we are called to offer up our own beloved 'Isaac', to the Lord, when we hear the voice of God asking, "Do You love Me more than your own, special 'Isaac?'"
+May we be ready and willing to say, "Thy will, not mine be done."

-Heavenly Father, I know we are called to live by faith and not by sight, signs, logic or intuition.
+Heavenly Father, I know we are called to live by faith and not by sight, signs, logic, or intuition.
 I believe Your Word and do not want anything or anyone in my life, to take Your place.
-Father I want to offer You my life as a living sacrifice.
-I want to listen to Your voice and to obey all that I am called upon to do.. and I pray that in the power of the Holy Spirit, I may die to my own desires and live for Christ alone - This I ask in Jesus name, AMEN.
+Father, I want to offer You my life as a living sacrifice.
+I want to listen to Your voice and to obey all that I am called upon to do, and I pray that in the power of the Holy Spirit, I may die to my own desires and live for Christ alone, This I ask in Jesus' name, AMEN.